openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/02-deploying-an-existing-container-image.md

 environment.
 That's OK, as you will learn later.

-The way that a *Service* maps to a set of *Pods* is via a system of *Labels* and *Selectors*. *Services* are assigned their own IP address and many ports and protocols can be mapped.
+The way that a *Service* maps to a set of *Pods* is via a system of *Labels* and *Selectors*. *Services* are assigned a fixed IP address and many ports and protocols can be mapped.

 Now that you understand the basics of what a *Service* is, let's take a look at